TinyTheBrontosaurus/rospy_test_bug/README.md

         # Try to run the test.
 It fails.
         catkin_make test

-Looking at build/test_results/rospy_test_bug shows that it didn't produce output. and it only has
+Looking at build/test_results/rospy_test_bug shows that it didn't produce output.

         cat build/test_results/rospy_test_bug/rostest-tests_unittest_sample.xml

-And running catkin_make with more details shows it failed on importing the messages:
+And running catkin_make with more details shows why: it failed on importing the messages

         # from rospy_test_bug.msg import * ImportError:
         # No module named rospy_test_bug.msg
         env CTEST_OUTPUT_ON_FAILURE=1 catkin_make test

-Note that the test works when running with rostest
+Note that the test works when running with rostest.
+That's how we know the test is a good test.

         catkin_make
         . devel/setup.bash